This document was written by AI and has been manually reviewed.

 {platform} | Platform name of the sender, e.g. napcat, discord |

-{from} | Instance ID of the sender as defined in config.json |
+{instance_id} | Instance ID of the sender as defined in config.json |

-{username} | Display name of the sender |
+{user} | Display name of the sender |

 {user_id} | Platform-native user ID |